Thothius/roomian-realms/V68/README.md

 ### Advanced Void Technology
 Future updates will expand the Void technology tree:
-- **Void Corruption**: New gameplay mechanic affecting religious devotion
+- **Void Communion**: Specialized ritual for connecting with the God Emperor
 - **Divine Void Artifacts**: Special items combining Void energy with religious power
 - **Void Priests**: Specialized units who harness Void energy for religious purposes

 ### The Great Cosmic Struggle
-A new narrative arc exploring the ancient conflict between the four deities:
+A new narrative arc exploring the ancient conflict between the five deities:
 - **Origin of the Void**: Discover how the Void relates to the divine powers
-- **Prophecies and Portents**: Signs of a coming cosmic upheaval
+- **The Shattering**: Learn about the cataclysmic event that transformed the world
 - **Choose Your Side**: Align with one deity against the others in the final conflict

 ---